 “Once you learn to read, you will be forever free.”

-Less than 1% of US nonprofits have received eight consecutive Charity Navigator four star ratings.
+Less than 1% of US nonprofits have received nine consecutive Charity Navigator four star ratings.
 Our transparency and accountability place us among the best charities.
 See for yourself.

 Our Financials »

 Documentary filmmakers travel to Room to Read projects across Asia and Africa to tell the stories of children who are benefitting from our programs.

 Browse films »